Ma al-'Aynayn: Literature

+The Shaykh Ma al-'Aynayn was a prolific writer who was attributed 140 books by the biographer Murabbih Rabbuh in Qurrat al-Aynayn and 314 by Spanish anthropologist Julio Caro Baroja.

+One of these was Mubṣir al-mutashawwif ʻalá Muntakhab al-Taṣawwuf.

+Legacy

 A few years after Ma al-'Aynayn's death, his son El-Hiba, known as The Blue Sultan, continued the war against the French, but was ultimately defeated.

 Ma al-'Aynayn enjoyed tremendous prestige and his name is invoked by both the Morocco and the Polisario Front.
 For Moroccans, he embodied the idea of unity of Morocco and the Sahara.
 Many descendants of Ma al-'Aynayn hold high-profile offices in Morocco as well as in the Polisario Front and in Mauritania.

 Ma al-'Aynayn, is buried in Tiznit, Morocco where his tomb became a pilgrimage site.

+In Literature

+The novel Désert weaves a story of a young Tuareg boy caught up in Ma-al;'Aynayn's 1910 expedition with a second story of a Tuareg woman's struggles in the modern (1980s) world.